Union Luxembourg: History

 Union Luxembourg was formed in 1925 as an amalgam of US Hollerich Bonnevoie and Jeunesse Sportive Verlorenkost.
-Although US Hollerich had been one of the top clubs in Luxembourg, winning five titles consecutively, by 1925, its success had dried up.
-From the merger until the Second World War, the club would win only one trophy: the championship in 1927.
+Although US Hollerich had been one of the top clubs in Luxembourg, winning five titles consecutively, by 1925 its success had dried up.
+From the merger until the Second World War the club would win only one trophy: the championship in 1927.

-In 1940, the Nazis renamed Union, along with all other clubs as part of the process of Germanisation.
+In 1940, the Nazis renamed Union along with all other clubs as part of the process of Germanisation.
 Between 1940 and 1944, Union's name would be Verein für Rasenspiele 08 Luxemburg.
 The end of occupation and reversion of moniker did little to change Union's success (or lack thereof); a solitary Luxembourg Cup was all that Union had to show for the first fifteen years of freedom after the war.

-However, that all changed very swiftly, as Union hit its stride, beginning with another cup victory in 1959.
+However that all changed very swiftly, as Union hit its stride, beginning with another cup victory in 1959.
 Between 1959 and 1971, Union won two league titles and the Luxembourg Cup five times.
-Another barren spell followed; the 1970s and 1980s saw Luxembourg finish consistently in the top four in the league, but, in seventeen years, Luxembourg reached only two cup finals and finished in the two top just once.
+Another barren spell followed; the 1970s and 1980s saw Union finish consistently in the top four in the league but, in seventeen years, Union Luxembourg only reached two cup finals and finished in the top two just once.

 Another sudden spike of success came at the end of the 1980s.
-Luxembourg won three National Division titles back-to-back between 1990 and 1992 and returned to the habit of European qualification.
+Union won three National Division titles back-to-back between 1990 and 1992 and returned to the habit of European qualification.
 Nonetheless, as with so many clubs in Luxembourg during the 1990s and 2000s, Union could not withstand the pressure to consolidate.
 Union arranged a merger with CA Spora Luxembourg and CS Alliance 01 to form its modern form, Racing FC Union Luxembourg, to take effect after the 2004–05 season.
-As it happens, Union was relegated in 2004–05 (as was Spora), marking an unfitting end to one of Luxembourg's most successful clubs.
+Union were relegated in 2004–05 (as was Spora), marking an unfitting end to one of Luxembourg's most successful clubs.